18 Things to Know Before Moving to Arizona [2024]

 Arizona may be growing rapidly.
 However, it hasn't lost focus of its origins.

 You can still explore the state’s native heritage at the Hard Museum of American Indian Art & History and see the ancient pueblo cliff dwellings.
-If you want to visit the Tribal lands, you can use these guidelines to honor and observe their regulations.
+If you want to visit the Tribal lands, you can use these guidelines to honor and observe the regulations of the 22 tribes that call Arizona their native home.

 If you're a foodie at heart, learning to cook with prickly pear cactus is a must.
 However, you'll need a $7 permit from the Arizona State Land Department to harvest them.